madejszczak/hello-world/README.md

 # hello-world
-My vary first piece of code on GitHub.
+My very first piece of code on GitHub.